theolivenbaum/resin/README.md

 ## In a nutshell
 Resin is a in-process document database with pluggable storage engine and full-text search.

+## No schema
+Your document store can contain documents with variable columns/fields.

 ## Vector space bag-of-words model
 Scores are calculated using a vector space/tf-idf bag-of-words model.

+## Auto-index
+By default Resin indexes all fields on all documents.
+You can opt out of indexing and storing of fields.

 ## Full-text search index
 Resin can traverse its index as a Levenshtein-powered automaton.
 Querying support includes term, fuzzy, prefix, phrase and range.
 Analyzers, tokenizers and scoring schemes are customizable.